-With in full Hancock saying when asked on the show if the UK would go as far as banning or imposing extra taxes on websites that failed to remove harmful content actually said “Ultimately parliament does have that sanction, yes, it’s not where I’d like to end up, in terms of banning them, of course, because there’s a great positive to social media too” (independent.co.uk) and calling on social media giants to “purge” material promoting self-harm and suicide in the wake of links to a teenager’s suicide.
+With Hancock actually saying when asked on the show if the UK would go as far as banning or imposing extra taxes on websites that failed to remove harmful content that “Ultimately parliament does have that sanction, yes, it’s not where I’d like to end up, in terms of banning them, of course, because there’s a great positive to social media too” (independent.co.uk) and calling on social media giants to “purge” material promoting self-harm and suicide in the wake of links to a teenager’s suicide.

-But also perhaps still nursing bruised ego and baring something of a grudge from when before being climbing greasy Tory pole to be trusted to look after the nations health he was Minister of State for Digital and Culture and on the Andrew Marr Show last year having to admit the government does not have the power it needs over social media companies when ten out of fourteen social media companies snubbed his invitation for talks (Latest Picks 20th May 2018) in the wake of the Facebook/Cambridge Analytica scandal while, taking Hancock’s threats with a pinch of Atlantic-crossing sea salt, nawty boy Zuck agreed to face a grilling from the EU, reminding how in the 21st rather than the 20th century how very much Lil’ England we are outside of it.
+But also perhaps still nursing bruised ego and baring something of a grudge from when before being being trusted to look after the nations health he was Minister of State for Digital and Culture and on the Andrew Marr Show last year having to admit the government does not have the power it needs over social media companies when ten out of fourteen social media companies snubbed his invitation for talks (Latest Picks 20th May 2018) in the wake of the Facebook/Cambridge Analytica scandal with Facebook’s nawty boy Zuck agreeing to face a grilling from the EU while taking Hancock’s threats with a pinch of Atlantic-crossing sea salt, reminding how in the 21st rather than the 20th century just how very much Lil’ England we are outside of it.

-It’s perhaps indicative of his scramble up greasy pole that he now think he, or rather government, now has the power it needs over social media companies.
+It’s perhaps indicative of his scramble up the Tory greasy pole that he now think he, or rather government, now has the power it needs over social media companies.

 But seriously, we rebuke China and its great firewall for censoring the internet and social media, should we or social media companies really take Hancock’s threat seriously by thinking we may join them with our own Lil’ English privit fence firewall?